totaldebug/totaldebug.uk/_posts/2021-11-10-cookiecutter-automate-project-creation.md

 life easier for new team members who will be expected to create projects.

-We also use it as a way to enforce standards, providing the developer with the necissary structure to ensure the rules are followed: write documentation performe tests, follow specific syntax standards by giving them the base structure in a boilerplate code, it makes it easier for developers to follow standards.
+We also use it as a way to enforce standards, providing the developer with the necessary structure to ensure the rules are followed: write documentation perform tests, follow specific syntax standards by giving them the base structure in a boilerplate code, it makes it easier for developers to follow standards.

-In certain projects you may have a lot of repetative code, such as creating Flask websites, with a cookiecutter template, you would be able to duplicate that code with ease and little time spent.
+In certain projects you may have a lot of repetitive code, such as creating Flask websites, with a cookiecutter template, you would be able to duplicate that code with ease and little time spent.